DanOlivier/Cpp-Tests/07-Stacks-and-Queues/Fish.md

 - If A[Q] > A[P] then Q eats P, and Q will still be flowing upstream.

 We assume that all the fish are flowing at the same speed.
-That is, fish moving in the same direction never meet.
+<br>That is, fish moving in the same direction never meet.

 The goal is to calculate the number of fish that will stay alive.